-In one instance, eight of accounts quoted a tweet by government press secretary Don Wanyama, including the standard #SecuringYourFuture and #SevoLution in their quotes.
+In one instance, eight of the accounts quoted a tweet by government press secretary Don Wanyama, including the standard #SecuringYourFuture and #SevoLution in their quotes.
 The tweets were posted minutes apart, between 11:17 and 11:21 East Africa Time (EAT).

 Seven of the 10 accounts did not contain any identifiable information: their banner images and profile pictures were lifted from sites such as Pinterest, and they posted no personal information about the account operators.
-The other three accounts claimed to be operated by a PR firm, a news organization and a journalist.
+The other three accounts claimed to be operated by a PR firm, a news organization, and a journalist.

 Kampala Times and Robusto Communications

 Two of the primary social media accounts included in the network promoting Museveni and the NRM party were Kampala Times, a news website, and Robusto Communications, a PR firm.
-According to corporation tracking database Open Corporates, Kampala Times Media Ltd and Robusto Communications Co Ltd are registered private companies that were incorporated in Uganda in 2019.
+According to the corporation tracking database Open Corporates, Kampala Times Media Ltd and Robusto Communications Co Ltd are registered private companies that were incorporated in Uganda in 2019.

 Robusto Communications’ now-deleted Twitter account, @RobustoUg, was created on November 10, 2018.
 It originally posted infrequently, commenting on seemingly random videos of animals and world news, and only began to post share more politically aligned content in January 2019.
 Despite advertising itself as a PR and communications firm, Robusto Communications did not post any information about its services or post content relating to communications and PR.
 Instead, the Twitter account focused on retweeting Museveni and his supporters or posting links to the Kampala Times website.